sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 ??? success "Answer"
     The `mv` command can be used to move or rename a file.
 Here, it does the latter. featureCounts outputs a second, separate file (in tsv format) containing summary statistics about read counting, with the name `<output_name>.summary`.
 For example, if the output is `test.tsv`, summary will be printed in `test.tsv.summary`.
 However, there is no parameter available to choose the filename, so if we need this file as an output, we have to manually rename it.

 It would be interesting to know what is happening when featureCounts runs.
-This is where the `log` and `benchmark` directives play a role!
+This is where the `log` and `benchmark` directives come into play!

 **Exercise:** Copy this rule in your Snakefile.
 Then, add the `log` and `benchmark` directives to the rule.
 Don't forget to update the directive values to match the ones you used in your previous rules.

 ??? tip "Logs and benchmarks"
     * `log` and `benchmark` directives must contain the same `wildcards` as the `output` directive, here `sample`
     * Logs need to be handled manually, so you need to redirect what is produced by featureCounts to the log file.
-You can redirect both `stdout` and `stderr` streams with `&>` at the end of the command
+You can redirect both `stdout` and `stderr` streams with `&> {log}` at the end of the command

 ??? success "Answer"
     ```python linenums="1"